 • Upload exhibits individually so they are listed separately in MNDES.
 Do not combine multiple exhibits into a single file.

 MNDES accepts all commonly used file types for audio, video, document, and image files.
 Read through the list of acceptable file types for more details.
+Please note the list of acceptable file types is effective June 1, 2024.
+Please see SCA-AO-24-1 Order Establishing Permitted File Types for the Minnesota Digital Exhibit System for more information.

 The current file size limit that can be uploaded to MNDES is 100 GB (100,000,000 KB).
 Keep in mind that larger files will take longer to upload.
 If you are uploading a larger file, it will take the system longer to complete the upload process so that your file will be ready.

-You can request an exhibit be deleted any time before it is used in a hearing.
+Exhibits that you upload and do not offer to the court as evidence remain in MNDES until the retention period for all exhibits in the case is reached.
+You can request an exhibit in pre-hearing status be deleted any time before it is offered to the court during a hearing.
+To do so, submit a deletion request from the portal.
 Court staff review deletion requests.
 Requests that are approved will process within 24 hours.
 If your request is denied, you will receive an email with a reason for the denial.

 Yes, the appellate courts can see exhibits in MNDES after district court staff have reviewed them to confirm the exhibits are part of the record on appeal.